mheere/koDropDown/readme.md

     }

 ## Invitation ##
-Nothing is perfect and nor will this widget be :)

-If you use this widget and feel you have something to contribute then please fork this code, make your enhancements and become a contributor to this project!
+If you use this dropdown widget and feel you have something to contribute then please fork this code, make your enhancements and become a contributor to this project!

 Many thanks